AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 or when created to relate phases, are stored as a type "e" :ref:`constraint (see definitions)<Constraint_definitions_table>`.
-Symmetry-generated equivalences are generated prior to display or refinement in :func:`GSASIIstrIO.GetPhaseData`.
+Symmetry-generated equivalences are generated prior to display or refinement in :func:`~GSASII.GSASIIstrIO.GetPhaseData` from module :mod:`GSASII.GSASIIstrIO`.
 These are not stored in the data tree.

 Hold parameters (Fixed)